-15. Science & Technology Australia
+16. Science & Technology Australia

 The ASA is a member of Science & Technology Australia (STA), which is Australia's peak body across science and technology.
 ASA members attended major STA events in the past year, including Science Meets Parliament, and have participated in STA programs such as Superstars of STEM, and STEM Ambassadors.
 STA's focus in late 2019 was on improving the timeliness and process of ARC grants, and beginning to discuss initiatives for improving the representation of indigenous Australians in STEM careers.
 In 2020, the focus has shifted somewhat to ensuring support for students and ECRs who are affected by COVID-related job losses, travel restrictions and visa issues.
 It also produced a report highlighting the relatively larger impact on the female STEM workforce than the male STEM workforce due to lockdown restrictions and the closing of schools.
 More recently, STA has provided input the government on the effect on the sector of the announced changes to the funding of university degrees.
 Cath Trott is the current Physical Science Cluster Representative on the STA Board, with a term ending in September 2020.

-16. Progress against 2019/2020 priorities
+17. Progress against 2019/2020 priorities

 - 1) Implement some components of Strategic Plan - Deb Gooley was retained to support the Society's administrative processes - Feedback from the Heads of Department focused our attention on supporting and developing the student and ECR members of our community.
 As part of this initiative, ASA Council approved an increase in the availability of domestic travel funding for travel to the APRIM meeting, in combination with the HWSA - ASA Council also supported an initiative by the ECR Steering Committee, in their capacity to organize the ECR Mentoring workshop, to provide some funding support for members using sustainable travel options for the meeting.
-Unfortunately, the meeting was postponed due to COVID, but ASA Council is committed to making this a broader "green fund" initiative for Society meetings, as part of a broader sustainability initiative - ASA Council have discussed the availability of small amounts of seed funding for ASA workshops, to be sought via a competitive process.
-This is an attempt to use some of the surplus Society funds to support community-led workshop initiatives, where other funding is not available.
-This workshop funding has been placed on-hold during the current COVID situation. - 2) Following the publication of the PASA history, decide on next direction for the ASA history project - Nick Lomb published an article about the 1973 IAU General Assembly, hosted by Australia.
-The paper is available at https://www.publish.csiro.au/HR/HR20004. - 3) Web upgrade - The upgrade is ongoing, and new materials have been developed.
-Deb Gooley and John O'Byrne are working with options to host the website and materials.
+Unfortunately, the meeting was postponed due to COVID-19, but ASA Council is committed to making this a broader "green fund" initiative for Society meetings, as part of a broader sustainability initiative - ASA Council have discussed the availability of small amounts of seed funding for ASA workshops, to be sought via a competitive process.
+This is an attempt to use some of the Society funds to support community-led workshop initiatives, where other funding is not available.
+This workshop funding has been placed on-hold during the current COVID-19 situation. - 2) Following the publication of the PASA history, decide on next direction for the ASA history project - In consultation with Nick Lomb, who has written the previous publications related to the ASA history, it was decided to document the history of the two IAU General Assemblies held in Australia.
+The 1973 General Assembly of the IAU in Sydney is now the subject of a journal paper by Nick Lomb: Australia and the International Astronomical Union: the 1973 Sydney general assembly in the Historical Records of Australian Science which should be accessible to most local ASA members through their institutional library. - 3) Web upgrade - The upgrade is ongoing, and new materials have been developed.
+Deb Gooley and John O'Byrne are working to decide the best means of hosting the website and materials.

-17. New Priorities for 2020/2021
+18. New Priorities for 2020/2021